krassowski/declarative-parser/README.md

 ### Practical

 What if you only want to show licence of your program? or version?
-It there a need to write a separate logic?
+Is there a need to write a separate logic?
 DeclarativeParser gives you utility decorator: `@action` which utilizes the power of `argparse.Action`, leaving behind the otherwise necessary boilerplate code.